 What Can I Use as a Buttermilk Substitute?

-Another ingredient not everyone keeps on hand—buttermilk.
+Another ingredient not everyone keeps on hand is buttermilk.

-Add the lemon juice to a ¼ measuring cup first, then add the milk.
+Add the lemon juice to a 1/4 measuring cup first, then add the milk.
 Let it sit for 5 minutes, give it a quick stir, then add it to the batter.
 This homemade buttermilk substitute is meant to be used immediately.

 Red velvet cake with cream cheese frosting on a scalloped edge dessert plate with dark wood background | All Images © Beyond the Butter®

 Use a hand mixer or stand mixer.
-For both the red velvet cake and cream cheese frosting it's best to use either a hand mixer or a stand mixer.
+For both the red velvet cake and cream cheese frosting, it’s best to use either a hand mixer or a stand mixer.

 Don’t go overboard with the food coloring.
 I used about 7-8 drops of the red McCormick’s Nature’s Inspirations Food Coloring.
 If you feel it needs more, add only a drop at a time until your perfect red color is achieved.